New York AG says she’ll seize Donald Trump’s property if he can’t pay $454 million civil fraud debt

 Seizing assets is a common legal tactic when a defendant can’t access enough cash to pay a civil penalty.
 In a famous example, O.J.
 Simpson’s Heisman Trophy was seized and sold at auction in 1999 to cover part of a $33.5 million wrongful death judgment against him.

-Trump could avoid losing assets to seizure if he has enough cash — or is able to free up enough cash — to pay his penalty and mounting interest.
+Trump could avoid losing assets to seizure if he has enough cash — or can free up enough cash — to pay his penalty and mounting interest.

 How much he has isn't clear because most information about Trump’s finances comes from Trump himself via his government disclosures and the annual financial statements that Engoron has deemed fraudulent.